 • August 2017

 Thank you so much for this kind gesture.
-I couldn't believe it when I read the email!
-I'm so touched and moved by this gesture, words can't explain and express how i feel.
+Words can't explain and express how I feel.
 I'm so proud to be part of this line dance family.
 It's amazing how everybody is actually supporting each other and how much love they have for one another.

 • July 2017